 A postgraduate research degree is a serious undertaking and requires a high level of commitment.

 It is important that you complete your research degree within the standard period of study.
 It provides the preparation and training for a professional career and requires the same commitment to meeting objectives and timescales for the completion of work.
 Full-time postgraduate researchers (PGRs) are expected to work on their research project for an average of at least 37.5 hours per week, the same as a full-time academic post.
 This does not include paid work.
 Part-time PGRs are expected to work on their projects for at least 20 hours per week.
 Your work load will inevitably vary throughout the year and should be agreed with your supervisor.
 Additional hours may be necessary when you’re approaching a specific deadline such as the submission of a transfer report or thesis.

 Responsibilities of postgraduate researchers

 The University requires you to:

-- attend a minimum of 10 formal supervisory meetings per year (for full time PGRs) or five per year (for part-time PGRs)
+attend a minimum of 10 formal supervisory meetings per year (for full time PGRs) or six per year (for part-time PGRs)